JJ Chalmers: Media career

 In 2019, he was a part of the BBC's team working on RideLondon, 2019 UCI Road World Championships and Glasgow Track Cycling World Cup.

 On 3 September 2020, it was announced that Chalmers would be taking part in the eighteenth series of Strictly Come Dancing.
 He danced with professional Amy Dowden.
 He was eliminated in the quarter finals of the competition, after losing the dance-off to Jamie Laing and Karen Hauer.

 In March 2021, the BBC announced that Chalmers would be joining Sarah Moore and Jacqui Joseph as a presenter on Money For Nothing.
 In April, Chalmers was part of the BBC presentation team covering the funeral of Prince Philip, Duke of Edinburgh.

 Chalmers presented overnight coverage of the delayed Tokyo 2020 Summer Olympics for the BBC.
 He was coincidentally flown out to Tokyo by the same pilot who flew him home from Afghanistan while Chalmers was in a medically-induced coma.
 For the Beijing 2022 Games, Chalmers presented an afternoon highlights show of the day's events.
 At the Paris 2024 Olympics, Chalmers anchored morning coverage of the games with Jeanette Kwakye.
+For the Milano Cortina 2026 Games, Chalmers presented coverage of the pre-Games curling action and reported from the sliding and curling events.

 In early 2022 Chalmers presented Dunkirk: Mission Impossible; a three-part television series focusing on the events of Operation Dynamo, the evacuation of Allied soldiers during World War II from the beaches and harbour of Dunkirk.
 In April 2022 Chalmers appeared on BBC's Gardeners' World, introducing the garden at his family home of six years, in Fife, Scotland.

 In November 2022, Chalmers was the anchor presenter for the BBC coverage of the Wheelchair Rugby League World Cup.

 In August 2023, Chalmers co-presented The Royal Edinburgh Military Tattoo with Jennifer Reoch for BBC One.

 In August 2024, Chalmers co-presented “Warship: Life in The Royal Navy” for Channel 5 with Julia Bradbury.

+He was featured in December 2025 in the four-episode docudrama Titanic Sinks Tonight on BBC Two.

+In April 2026, Chalmers co-presented “Warship: Life in The Royal Navy” for Channel 5 with Kate Humble.
+He reran the Royal Marine 6mile Endurance Run and completed it in 69minutes.

+In August 2026, Chalmers appeared in “Celebrity Hunted” on Channel 4 in aid of Stand up to cancer.
+He appears on the show teamed up with TV Presenter & Disability Advocate Sophie Morgan.

 Personal life

-Chalmers is married to Kornelia; they have a daughter and a son together.
+Chalmers lives in Edinburgh where he co-parents his two children, Hayley and James, with his former wife, Kornelia; the couple "separated very happily" in 2024.
+His daughter Hayley's middle name is "Olivia", in honour of Ollie Augustin, a friend who was killed in the same IED blast that injured Chalmers.